 9a.
 All clubs shall ensure agreed match dates are agreed by the last day of December and input by the last day of January.
 Thereafter, no changes of dates will be allowed except in exceptional circumstances.

 9b.
-All matches must be completed at least two weeks before the Challenge and Presentation Day.
+All matches must be completed at least one week before the Challenge and Presentation Day.

 9c.
 In agreeing match dates Captains were asked to be cautious where poor light may have an influence on individual game results.
 As a guideline, no evening matches should take place outside of June 1 to July 18.

 9d.
 It is recommended that clubs contact each other at least seven days prior to a match to ensure that the date, time and eating arrangements are known to each club and agreed.

 9e The fixture grid will be redrawn every two years, with the first redraw being done for the 2026 fixtures.
 Those who have to nominate a course must keep it for the two-year cycle.

 10a.
 In exceptional circumstances, it is acceptable for Captains to agree a cancellation or postponement of a match provided the reasons are acceptable to both Captains and a new date agreed mutually via the League Secretary.
 The club initiating the cancellation shall be responsible for notifying the Secretary of the League.
 The Secretary shall mediate the rearrangement if required.

 10b.
 Matches cancelled within the 7 days prior to the agreed date due to not being able to raise a team will, if a new date cannot be agreed, result in a walkover win to the team “available” to play.
 The team available to play will be awarded the points equivalent to a minimum win, i.e. 3.5-2.5, plus match win bonus points, but no away bonus point.
 No individual matches will be awarded points in the “Player of the Year” competition.